Datta78/DNM-Web-Plus/README.md

 **Delivering digital infrastructure for growth-focused businesses.**

 We build systems — not just websites.
-From custom web applications to automation tools, we help small and mid-sized businesses in Sangli, Kolhapur, and Pune MIDC grow faster with technology.
+From custom web applications to automation tools, we help small and mid-sized businesses in Sangli, Kolhapur, and other cities grow faster with technology.

 ## 🛠️ Our Services